nddcap/home/README.md

 #### How does the options strategy perform in market crash

-The strategy actually overperforms during "crash" periods.
+The strategy benefits from "crash" periods.
 (More profit is gathered.)
 The problem is when the market *unexpectedly* begins crashing.
 This is rare.

 As BigERN wrote on the Mar.2020 Covid-related super volatility: